ericholscher/ericholscher.com/site/blog/2023/feb/10/we-dont-do-that-here.rst

    As a person with a position of power, it's your responsibility to enforce community standards.
-   Start by setting a good example of how a community member should act, but "We don't do that here" is a powerful tool for shutting down negative behavior.
+   Start by setting a good example of how a community member should act, but `We don't do that here` is a powerful tool for shutting down negative behavior.

 `We don't do that here` allows you to reinforce culture in a way that can't be argued.
 However,